Mexican Street Corn Casserole

 Serving size information

 This recipe yields about 5 cups of corn casserole.
-If you serve this as a side dish, allow each serving to be ½ cup; this will easily serve 10 people.
+If you serve this as a side dish, allow each serving to be 1/2 cup; this will easily serve 10 people.
+You can serve this warm, hot or at room temperature.

 For large groups or groups with “big eaters”, I recommend doubling the recipe…my husband eats at least 1 cup everytime I make this…

-Assemble recipe and refrigerate uncooked or, bake the casserole and refrigerate.
+Assemble the Mexican street corn casserole and refrigerate cooked or uncooked, covered with plastic wrap or aluminum foil.
 Either way, you can make this ahead of time!

 Here are some other ideas to serve with Sweet Chipotle Corn Casserole!